SatyamMattoo/netflix-clone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with [Create React App](https://github.com/facebook/create-react-app).

+##About the project

+It is a single page netflix clone which uses react, react-icons, react-router(for navitaging through pages) and axios to fetch data from api.

 ## Available Scripts